In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Method of Relative Attenuation Length Measurement

-A light must traverse three layers of liquids in target ($t$), $\gamma$-catcher ($c$), and buffer ($b$), and two layers of acrylic vessel walls to reach any PMT in the inner detector from anywhere in the target of the RENO detector.
-Then the ratio of numbers of photons detected by any two PMTs $i$ and $j$ is
+The optical photons generated in the target must traverse three layers of liquids in the target (``$t$''), $\gamma$-catcher (``$c$''), and buffer (``$b$'') as well as two layers of acrylic vessel walls to reach any PMT in the inner detector.
+The ratio of numbers of photons detected by any two PMTs $i$ and $j$ is